Need help? Chat now!

-Moving right along here!
+We are moving right along here!
 Many individuals are familiar with firewall software and why firewalls are important.
-The Hostwinds Team would like to clarify a few things concerning firewalls and we would also like to give you some cool information regarding the mythological phoenix bird that symbolizes death and rebirth.
-The Hostwinds Team would like to clarify a few things concerning firewalls and we would also like to give you some cool information regarding the mythological phoenix bird that symbolizes death and rebirth.
+The Hostwinds Team would like to clarify a few things concerning firewalls, and we would also like to give you some cool information regarding the mythological phoenix bird that symbolizes death and rebirth.
 Why are we discussing phoenix facts, you ask?
 Great question!
-The answer is…because they are, as the kids say, “fly!”
-We’ll start off by defining the phoenix bird and firewalls.
+The answer is…because they are, as the kids say, "_fly!_" We'll start off by defining the phoenix bird and firewalls.

 Outgoing VS Incoming